octopus-platform/joern/docs/source/tutorials/unixStyleCodeAnalysis.rst

 	14 IS_PARENT_DIR_OF

-This shows: the Directory node itself merely stores a filepath, however, it is connected to the rest of the directory hierarchy by edges of type 'IS_PARENT_DIR_OF', and thus its position in the directory hierarchy is encoded in the graph structure.
+This shows that, while the directory node only contains its path in the *filepath* attribute, it is connected to its sub-directories by edges of type *IS_PARENT_DIR_OF*, and thus its position in the directory hierarchy is encoded in the graph structure.

 **Filtering.** Starting from a directory node, we can recursively